 Initial network configuration is carried out at the console using the Network Setup Wizard.
-Once an IP address has been allocated, load balanced services can be configured using the WebUI; either using the Setup Wizard (for Layer 7 services) or by manually defining the Virtual Services (VIPs) and associated Real Servers (RIPs).
+Once the wizard has been run, load balanced services can be configured using the WebUI; either using the Setup Wizard (for Layer 7 services) or by manually defining the Virtual Services (VIPs) and associated Real Servers (RIPs).